 The Open Landscape

-I’m going to be honest: in the fall, when the colours of my home state are going off like fireworks, it is rarely the wide open scenes that draw my eye.
-The details and local landscapes are often the most appealing way to capture the colours and textures of fall.
+I’m going to be honest: in the fall, when the colors of my home state are going off like fireworks, it is rarely the wide-open scenes that draw my eye.
+The details and local landscapes are often the most appealing way to capture the colors and textures of fall.